 Combine all of the ingredients in the recipe card below in an 8-quart slow cooker.
-Cook on the low setting for 4 to 6 hours and stir occasionally.
-The absolute smallest slow cooker size I would recommend is 6-quarts.
+Cook on the low setting for about 4 hours and stir occasionally.
+The absolute smallest slow cooker size I would recommend is 6 quarts.

 I made these hash browns in a slow cooker recently for a work potluck and they turned out great!
 The slow cooker was left on low for a good four hours and then was put on "keep warm" for an additional two hours.
 The potatoes were perfectly soft and, surprisingly, didn't dry out at all.
 This might be my new favorite way to make this recipe!

 I love recipes that I can put together ahead of time and bake the next day.
 This is one of those recipes.
 Follow the recipe below up until Step 5.
 Pour the mixture into a 5-quart baking dish, cover, and refrigerate.
 When you're ready to bake it, let it come to room temperature for 30 to 45 minutes.
 Continue with Step 5.